 The biggest factor in a swim spa’s price tag is whether it’s a portable or in-ground model.

 A portable swim spa is fully contained in a cabinet, like a hot tub.
-It simply needs placing on a solid base, connecting to a power supply, and filling with water.
+It simply needs to be placed on a solid base, connected to a power supply, and filled with water.

 While an in-ground swim spa is the larger and more luxurious of the two options, you’ll need to have your garden excavated and landscaped to have one installed, which obviously significantly increases the installation cost.